Découvrez le tissu jean : origine, caractéristiques et tendances

 The history of jeans

 The word "Jean" itself has interesting origins since it comes from a cotton twill fabric called "Fustine de Gênes"; often used to make durable workwear.
-In the United States, workers called their work clothes "Jeans", named after the city of Genoa, where the fabric was originally woven .
+In the United States, workers called their work clothes "Jeans", after the city of Genoa, where the fabric was originally woven .

 Discover denim fabric: origin, characteristics and trends